jolenems92/back4app_demo/README.md

 # back4app_demo

-# 📚 Flutter Book Manager App with Back4App
+# 📚 Flutter Student Management App with Back4App

 This Flutter application demonstrates how to integrate **Parse Server** via **Back4App** to handle **user authentication** and **CRUD operations** for storing student records (name and age).